Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/Hitesh_Backend/MongoDB_Aggregation/Readme.md

     },
   },
   {
-    $count: "activeUsers", // here we call it whatever we want to call },
+    $count: "activeUsers", // here we call it whatever we want to call we call activeUser here },
 ]);
 ```

 ![image](https://github.com/user-attachments/assets/588058ce-1819-4fc2-bb3a-7c5576ed3d15)

 ## 2) What is the average age of all users?